mdavis-xyz/staves-typst/docs/docs.typ

 / `clef`: (Required) Allowed values are "#all-clefs.join("\", \"")".
 (Same as for `stave`.)
 / `key`: (Required) e.g. "A", "Bb", "C\#".
 Uppercase for major, lowercase for minor.
 Do not include a number for the octave.
-/ `start-octave`: (Required) integer. e.g. 4 is the octave starting from middle C. 5 is the / `num-octaves`: Optional, defaults to 1.
+/ `start-octave`: (Required) integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.
+/ `num-octaves`: Optional, defaults to 1.
 / `side`: "#allowed-sides.join("\", \"")"
 #for (k, v) in kwarg_defs.pairs(){